jeroennoten/Laravel-AdminLTE/README.md

 ### 5.5 Authentication Views

-> Note: this is only available for Laravel 5.2 or higher versions.
+> **Note:** this is only available for Laravel 5.2 or higher versions.

+> **Note:** from Laravel 7 and higher versions, the authentication views are part of the `laravel/ui` package.
+So it is recommended to read [Laravel Authentication Documentation](https://laravel.com/docs/7.x/authentication) before proceeding.

-This package ships the following command to replace the authentication views with AdminLTE style views.
+This package provides the following command to replace the Laravel defaults authentication views with AdminLTE styled views.

 ```sh
 php artisan adminlte:install --only=auth_views
 ```

-By default, the login form contains a link to the registration and password reset forms.
-If you don't want a registration or password reset form, set the `register_url` or `password_reset_url` setting to `null` and the respective link will not be displayed.
+By default, the provided login view contains a link to the registration and password reset views.
+If you don't want a registration or password reset form, set the `register_url` or `password_reset_url` setting to `null` on the `adminlte.php` configuration file and the respective link will not be displayed.

 #### 5.5.1 Using the Authentication Views Manually

-If you want to use the included authentication views manually, you can create the following files and only add one line to each one of these files:
+In case you want to use the package authentication views manually, you can create the following files and only add one line to each one of these files:

-- **resources/views/auth/login.blade.php**:
+- _resources/views/auth/login.blade.php_:
   ```blade
   @extends('adminlte::auth.login')
   ```
-- **resources/views/auth/register.blade.php**
+- _resources/views/auth/register.blade.php_
   ```blade
   @extends('adminlte::auth.register')
   ```
-- **resources/views/auth/verify.blade.php**
+- _resources/views/auth/verify.blade.php_
   ```blade
   @extends('adminlte::auth.verify')
   ```
-- **resources/views/auth/passwords/confirm.blade.php**
+- _resources/views/auth/passwords/confirm.blade.php_
   ```blade
   @extends('adminlte::auth.passwords.confirm')
   ```
-- **resources/views/auth/passwords/email.blade.php**
+- _resources/views/auth/passwords/email.blade.php_
   ```blade
   @extends('adminlte::auth.passwords.email')
   ```
-- **resources/views/auth/passwords/reset.blade.php**
+- _resources/views/auth/passwords/reset.blade.php_
   ```blade
   @extends('adminlte::auth.passwords.reset')
   ```

-## 6. Configuration
+## 6. Basic Configuration

-First, publish the configuration file (if you don't see the `adminlte.php` file inside the `config` folder):
+In order to change the package configuration, the configuration file should be published.
+So if you don't see the `adminlte.php` file inside the `config` folder, then publish the configuration file with the next command:

 ```sh
 php artisan adminlte:install --only=config
 ```

-Now, edit `config/adminlte.php` to configure the title, layout, menu, URLs etc. All configuration options are explained in the comments.
-However, we going to give a fast review here.
+Now, you are able to edit the `config/adminlte.php` file to configure the title, layout, menu, URLs etc. On the next sections, we going to review all the available configuration options.
+Let starts with the most basic ones.

 ### 6.1 Title

-The default title of your admin panel, this goes into the title tag of your page.
-You can override it per page with the title section.
-You can optionally also specify a title prefix and/or postfix.
+This is the default title for your admin panel, this goes into the title tag of your page.
+However, you can override it per page with the available title section.
+Optionally, you can also specify a title prefix and/or postfix.

 The following config options are available:

-- __`title`__: Default title.
+- __`title`__: The default title.
 - __`title_prefix`__: The title prefix.
 - __`title_postfix`__: The title postfix.

 ### 6.2 Favicon

 Favicons could be used easily.
 There are two different ways to do this.
-Please add all favicons in the dir public/favicons/.
+Take in mind that all the favicons should be placed in the `public/favicons/` folder.
+The next two combinations determines how the favicons will be used:

 - __`['use_ico_only' => true, 'use_full_favicon' => false]`__

-  Whit this configuration the file `public/favicons/favicon.ico` is used.
+  Whit the previous configuration, the file `public/favicons/favicon.ico` will be used.

 - __`['use_ico_only' => false, 'use_full_favicon' => true]`__

-  Whit this configuration more favicon files in `public/favicons/` folder will be used.
-The activated code is:
+  Whit the previous configuration, multiple favicon files located on the `public/favicons/` folder will be used.
+The current code to use multiple favicons is the next one:

   ```blade
   <link rel="shortcut icon" href="{{ asset('favicons/favicon.ico') }}"/>
   <link rel="apple-touch-icon" sizes="57x57" href="{{ asset('favicons/apple-icon-57x57.png') }}">